Amber Dean, Ph.D.

 “The CMHR and the Ongoing Crisis of Murdered or Missing Indigenous Women: Do Museums Have a Responsibility to Care?”
 Review of Education, Pedagogy, and Cultural Studies.
-37.2-3 (2015): 147-165.
+37.2-3 (2015), a double special issue on the Canadian Museum for Human Rights co-edited by Angela Failler, Heather Milne and Peter Ives: 147-165.

 “Public Mourning and the Culture of Redress: Mayerthorpe, Air India, and Murdered or Missing Aboriginal Women.”
 Reconciling Canada: Critical Perspectives on the Culture of Redress.
 Eds.
 Jennifer Henderson and Pauline Wakeham.
 Toronto: University of Toronto Press, 2013.

 “The Importance of Remembering in Relation: Juxtaposing the Air India and Komagata Maru Disasters.”
 Topia: Journal of Canadian Cultural Studies, 27 (Spring), 2012: 197-214. http://topia.journals.yorku.ca/index.php/topia/article/view/35275/32926